 The Popularity of Influencer Marketing

-While the thought of brands paying social media users thousands of dollars to promote their products and services seems a bit extravagant to some, there are a number of reasons why this area of digital marketing is growing the way it is and why it is set to be worth $15 billion by 2022.
+While the thought of brands paying social media users thousands of dollars to promote their products and services seems a bit extravagant to some, there are a number of reasons why this area of digital marketing is growing the way it is and why it is expected to reach $22.2 billion dollars by 2025.

 Research from gen.video and Geometry Global’s The Influence of Influencers report shows that social media users are more likely to choose travel destinations or purchase electronics, clothing, food and beverage, and health and beauty products after seeing them promoted by influencers.